mrElnekave/NaiveBayesTextClassifier/README.md

 > Snow white : 200

 Goals:

-* ./classify script taking in input
+- ./classify script taking in input
-* Build a model that looks at relative counts of words to distinguish authors  (% of words in text)
+- Build a model that looks at relative counts of words to distinguish authors (% of words in text)
-* Some data cleaning script (python?)
+- Some data cleaning script (python?)

+Train writes a model to Models folder from some input and author.

+Classify reads all Models in Models folder, and says which is most alike to some input.
+Which author it predicts.